Aroanios: The karst springs

 The karst springs of River Aroanios (for other karst springs on the Peloponnese see :el:Καρστική πηγή) emerge in a small forest of „plane trees“ (580x30m) next to the village of Planitero (Achaea).
 The plane trees obviously benefit from the karst springs water.
 The very small outlets together issue a huge amount of karst water after a fairly short distance.
 They feed River Aroanios.
 A detailed international geological study lists 41 of these spring outlets.
 According to this study the waters of the outlets emerge directly from local karstic rock layers, which outcrop here, or they rise from the loose Sedimentation (Silicate minerals, sand and gravel).
 Rainbow trout farms, restaurants and displays of tourist ware crowd the whole area.
 In summer the forest is part of an excursion for residents, who come in busses and private cars even from Patras, despite the long distance.

 Environment and nature

-The springs under the wooded area are an extraordinaryly valuable piece of nature - a true “Geotope“ - rare not only in Greece.
-It ought to be preserved and protected accordingly (see also the photo).
-But the natural monument is dominated by to much commercial tourism.
-Verandas of restaurants, sale points, an abandoned buildings stand directly in the fragile nature (see the photographic document).
+The springs under the wooded area form a natural area classified as a geotope.